Select from the following categories:

 Does Irvine Valley Promise cover my second year tuition and fees at IVC?

 Yes!
 Promise students who maintained eligibility in their first year are eligible for a second year of funding.
-Only students admitted to the Promise Program for their first year are eligible for consideration for second-year funding.

 Will I need to pay my fees after my deferral expires?